Sagelt/beyond/index.md

 For now the set of GM moves is unchanged from DW, but I intend to revisit this:

--   Use a monster, danger, or location move
+-   Use an NPC, force, or adventure location move
 -   Reveal an unwelcome truth
 -   Show signs of an approaching threat
 -   Deal damage